Niagara Whirlpool

 The Niagara Whirlpool is a natural whirlpool within the Niagara River located along the Canada–U.S. border between New York and Ontario.
-The whirlpool is in the Niagara Gorge, downstream from Niagara Falls.
+The whirlpool is in the Niagara Gorge (a gorge on that border), downstream from Niagara Falls (a group of three waterfalls on that border).
 The whirlpool's greatest depth is 125 ft.

+There are two state/provincial parks located alongside the whirlpool: Whirlpool State Park, on the USA side, and Niagara Glen Nature Reserve, on the Canadian side.

 Formation

 It is estimated that the whirlpool formed approximately 4,200 years ago by the upstream erosion of the Niagara Escarpment by the Niagara River.
 Niagara Falls is located along the boundary of the Niagara Escarpment and has been retreating upstream since its formation.
 During this normally slow process, the retreating falls intersected with an ancient pre-glacial river bed inside Saint David's Buried Gorge.
 During the retreat of ice from the Wisconsin glaciation of the Last Glacial Period, the gorge was filled with loose sediment and rock.
 When the falls intersected with this buried gorge, the river quickly washed away the filled-in silt and rocks.
 The ancient buried gorge was nearly perpendicular to the Niagara River.
 This sharp and sudden change in direction of water flow, coupled with the rapid flow of water exiting the Niagara Gorge (speeds as high as 30 ft/s), resulted in turbulent swirling of the river.
 Further erosion of the harder rock has resulted in a rounded basin that extends just to the side of the actual river's course.

 The whirlpool naturally spins in a counterclockwise motion during normal flow.
 When more water from the river is diverted to the surrounding hydroelectric power plants, however, the whirlpool direction often reverses.